oliviamcauley/Bar_Surfing/README.md

 # Bar Surfing
 Bars are non-axisymmetric perturbations drivers of changes in the shape of isolated galaxies over time.

 The goal of this project is to use test particle simulations[^1] to understand if a cluster can survive being at a stable point in a barred galaxy as the stable point moves outward towards the solar circle[^2] due to a decelerating bar.

+The wrapper used to slow the bar was created by [Dr. Kathryne "Kate" Daniel](https://github.com/katedaniel/Slowing-Bar).

 [galpy: A Python Library for Galactic Dynamics, Jo Bovy (2015), Astrophys.
 J. Supp., 216, 29 (arXiv/1412.3451)](https://iopscience.iop.org/article/10.1088/0067-0049/216/2/29/pdf)